John Shaw Billings: Yellow fever

-Notable achievements

-Contributions to the National Library of Medicine
+National Library of Medicine

-A senior surgeon in the war, Billings built the Library of the Surgeon General's Office (now the National Library of Medicine), the centerpiece of modern medical information systems.
+A senior surgeon in the war, Billings built the Library of the Surgeon General's Office, which is now the National Library of Medicine and is the centerpiece of modern medical information systems.
 Billings figured out how to analyze medical and demographic data mechanically by turning it into numbers and punching onto cardboard cards as developed by his assistant at the Census Office, Herman Hollerith.
 This was the origin of the computer punch card system that dominated statistical data manipulation until the 1970s.
-The punch cards were first used when Billings acted as a supervisor for the Eleventh (1890) Census, and were quickly adapted by census bureaus, insurance companies and large corporations around the world.
+The punch cards were first used when Billings acted as a supervisor for the eleventh (1890) census, and were quickly adapted by census bureaus, insurance companies and large corporations around the world.
 He came up with the idea for the library when working on his doctoral thesis when he discovered that there was not one library that had the resources needed for his research.
 To fix this, John Shaw Billings built a collection and also created Index-catalogues.
 By the time Billings retired from the army, he had already collected 116,847 books and 191,598 pamphlets.
 This collection made up the National Library of Medicine and it has grown ever since.

 Billings' Building

-Billings was known for his expertise in hospital construction since the Civil War.
-He played a significant role in designing the Johns Hopkins Hospital, making the plans and perfecting the layout perfect for teaching.
+Billings was known for his expertise in hospital construction since the American Civil War.
+He played a significant role in designing the Johns Hopkins Hospital in Baltimore, making the plans and perfecting the layout perfect for teaching.
 Billings also helped plan the building of six other institutions, including another hospital.
 He is recognized for the contributions he made to the U.S. Army.
 His successful organization of army hospitals set him up for a continuing career in hospital planning.
 Despite many changes since opening in 1889, the main entrance of Johns Hopkins Hospital remains the same and is known as the Billing's Building.